1. What the regulation says

 - Health information relevant to the person's capability to do the job, after reasonable adjustments.

 CQC reads "satisfactory" as "satisfactory in the opinion of the Commission".
 The provider must hold the information for each employee from the start of employment; CQC may ask to see it at inspection.
 Staff requiring professional registration (NMC, GMC, HCPC, GDC, GPhC, Social Work England, others) must hold current registration as a separate condition on top of the Schedule 3 set.
-Volunteers get a partial carve-out from the photograph requirement; the rest of Schedule 3 still applies where the role attracts it.
+Volunteers get a partial carve-out, under Regulation 19(3A), from the Schedule 3 paragraph 7 full-employment-history requirement (unless Regulation 4, 6 or 7 applies); the identity and recent-photograph requirement and the rest of Schedule 3 still apply where the role attracts them.

 (Tenant completes the angle-bracket placeholders to fit their organisation.)